BradCoffield/APIs-for-librarians/_archivedotorg/texts-by-keyword.md

 ### More details

 It would be easy to adjust the number of entries displayed either up or down.
-There is a description below the entries that comes from the larger description page at the Archive and which isn't necessary for the entries to work.

-Overly long descriptions are being hidden behind a link ("read more").
+Overly long item descriptions are being hidden behind a link ("read more").
 When clicked that will expand and show the rest of the description.
 I decided to do this because some of the descriptions were really long and some were quite brief and it the mixture of them looked bad.
 You can not do this if you choose, or you can modify the number of characters that are permitted to be displayed.

 ## The Code